deniywn19/Deloitte-Data-Analyst/README.md

 ## 🛠️  Assigned Tasks
 * Task 1.
 Process and analyze one month of high-frequency machine telemetry data (from 36 machines across 4 factories) to pinpoint the plant with the most frequent breakdowns and the specific machines causing the most downtime.
 * Task 2.
 Build upon the Forensic Tech team's foundation to complete an algorithm that measures pay equity, enabling us to identify and address disparities across all roles and global locations.

+## 🛠️ Tools used
+* Excel - For Modeling lounge eligibility
+* Tableau – For Data Visualization

+## Task 1.
+Analyze one month of high-frequency machine telemetry data

+## Task 2.
+Identify and address disparities across all roles and global locations